fbpx

 3. Credit history: your credit history and score play a significant role in determining your eligibility for a car loan and the amount you can borrow.
 A higher credit score may qualify you for a larger loan amount and lower interest rates.

 4. Loan term: the length of the loan term can affect the amount you can borrow.
-If you have less available income, opting for a longer loan term with lower monthly repayments may you’re your chances of approval.
+If you have less available income, opting for a longer loan term with lower monthly repayments may improve your chances of approval.

 5. Value of the vehicle: lenders will tailor the loan amount to fit the value of the car you intend to purchase.
 This means you typically won’t be able to borrow more than your car’s value, but in some cases, you can include on-road costs like stamp duty and rego.